-We assign a ba2 Profitability score to Aareal, four notches above the initial score, that is currently strained by the economic downturn.
-While we expect earnings to remain below the previous years' levels over the next two years, they should improve compared with 2020 to a level that is in line with a ba2 Profitability score (0.25%-0.375% of tangible banking assets).
+We assign a ba2 Profitability score to Aareal, two notches above the initial score.
+While we expect earnings to remain below the previous years' levels for 2021, they should improve compared with 2020 to a level that is in line with a ba2 Profitability score (0.25%-0.375% of tangible banking assets).